 Every year I offer an exclusive number of Seasonal Mini Sessions on a first-come, first-served basis.

 With each date limited to only a few time-slots, these are the perfect introduction for those new to the concept of hiring a professional photographer.

-They offer a budget-friendly package with less time on location than a custom family shoot, with the option to upgrade if you love more images once you have viewed your gallery.
+They offer a budget-friendly package with less time on location than a private family shoot, with the option to upgrade if you love more images once you have viewed your gallery.